Petrol bombs aimed at police as disorder flares in Derry

 Thousands of Orange Order members took part in Twelfth of July parades across Northern Ireland on Thursday to mark the 1690 victory of Protestant King William of Orange over Catholic King James II at the Battle of the Boyne.

-It was the biggest date in the Protestant loyal order parading calendar.–Press Association
+It was the biggest date in the Protestant loyal order parading calendar.

+Sinn Féin MLA for Foyle Karen Mullen says she hopes the violence that has afflicted Derry will end now that the 12th of July has passed.

+“I hope because the march is over we can get the city back to normal,” she said.